AmineKh1/inception/README.md

 Remember to provide the appropriate values for the environment variables when building or running the container.

-### wordpress
+### wordpress Container
-The WordPress container runs the WordPress application using PHP-FPM.
+The WordPress container runs the WordPress application using PHP-FPM and connects it to the MariaDB database.
-Dockerfile:
+#### Dockerfile
+The Dockerfile for the WordPress container installs PHP, PHP-FPM, PHP MySQL extension, MariaDB client, and other necessary dependencies.
+It also downloads and configures the WP-CLI tool for managing the WordPress installation.
 ```Dockerfile
 FROM debian:buster
 RUN apt-get update